opencog/atomspace/opencog/atoms/foreign/README.md

 Atomese design: the problem of embedded Python and scheme code, and, more generally, the problem of of executable syntax trees.
-Right now, these are handled in an ad-hoc fashion, case-by-case, with custom code and in an interpeted fashion (a REPL loop).
+Right now, these are handled in an ad-hoc fashion, case-by-case, with custom code and in an interpreted fashion (a REPL loop).
 If, instead of having a hard-coded Atomese PlusLink and GreaterThanLink and so-on, if we could just map the native scheme symbols for these (or the native Python symbols for these) into Atomese, the results of any queries would then